zaynpatel/pie-2023-03/mechanical-mirror/Mechanical.md

 # Mechanical
+Walk through the Sprints and explain the ideation process and build methods, what worked, what didn’t, pivots made and why (Add CAD and Product Images with Descriptions)

-## Basic Design used for all sprints.
+# Basic Design used for all sprints.
 Our basic design consists of a grid of drum-shaped pixels with integrated gears that rotate to change what color is currently exposed to a viewer.
 The axis of rotation is parallel to the X axis (if X is left-right, Y is up down and Z is pointing out of the plane of the mirror).
 On the back of the mirror, a gantry mechanism flips pixels column by column to display an image, by rotating each to display a desired state.

 The gantry system consists of a vertical arm the height of the mirror (which we call the vertical servo arm, or VSA) that moves horizontally across the back of the display.
 A single servo motor is mounted for every pixel row of the mirror to the vertical servo arm.
 The horizontal movement is controlled by two lead screws powered by two stepper motors.